rsyslog/rsyslog-doc/source/rainerscript/global.rst

   As usual, whitespace is irrelevant in regard to parameter placing.
 So the above sample could also have been written on a single line.

+- **internalmsg.ratelimit.interval** [positive integer] available 8.29.0+

+  **Default:** 5

+   Specifies the interval in seconds onto which rate-limiting is to be applied to internal messgaes generated by rsyslog(i.e. error messages).
+   If more than internalmsg.ratelimit.burst messages are read during that interval, further messages up to the end of the interval are discarded.

+- **internalmsg.ratelimit.burst** [positive integer] available 8.29.0+

+  **Default:** 500

+   Specifies the maximum number of internal messages that can be emitted within the ratelimit.interval interval.
+For futher information, see description there.

   **Caution:** Environment variables are set immediately when the corresponding statement is encountered.
 Likewise, modules are loaded when the module load statement is encountered.
 This may create **sequence